vitalets/playwright-bdd/docs/guides/migration-v7.md

 # Migration to v7

-Playwright-bdd **v7** introduces several significant improvements.
+Playwright-BDD **v7** introduces several significant improvements.
 The root one is **removing dependency on Cucumber runner** ([#136](https://github.com/vitalets/playwright-bdd/issues/136)).
 Now features and steps are handled directly without involving `@cucumber/cucumber` package.
-That gives many advantages for dev experience, performance and future maintenance of `playwright-bdd`.
+That gives many advantages for dev experience, performance and future maintenance of Playwright-BDD.
 This guide will go through all the changes and provide necessary actions.

 The guide consists of two parts, depending on steps style you are using:
 1. actions for **all users**